 - Helps link transportation networks with communities and foster transit-oriented development; works to create seamless interconnections among modes of transit--planes, trains, autos, buses, walking, and bicycling.

 - Transporation Alternatives, NYC

 - A NYC-based group that advocates for cycling, walking, and transportation alternatives.
 This shows how much can be done locally.

 - An informational site presented by the American Public Transportation Association that covers transit system issues such as legislation, reports, and resources.

 - Borrow or Rent a car only for the time you need one.
 Borrow a car from someone using peer-to-peer matching sites or use a short-term car rental system.
 Registered users can rent a car easily by the hour or day and pick up and return the vehicles at stations throughout a metro area.
-Users pay for what they use, and be car-free otherwise.
+Users pay for what they use, and be car-free otherwise or take public transportation.

 - Rent a bike when you need it.
 This is a bicycle rental system.
 SmartBikes stations are located throughout a city to allow users access to a bicycle when they need it.
 A good alternative to owning a bicycle, as you pay exactly for what you use when you need it.
 However, I think owning a bike is a good option for transit.

 - USA Transport